moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 3.2 Examine the code
 ~~~~~~~~~~~~~~~~~~~~

 The first thing we do is create the MoveGroupInterface.
-This object will be used to interact with move_group, which allow us to plan and execute trajectories.
+This object will be used to interact with move_group, which allows us to plan and execute trajectories.
 Note that this is the only mutable object that we create in this program.

 .. code-block:: C++